breezy-weather/breezy-weather/INSTALL.md

 The recommended flavor of **Breezy Weather** is the standard version.
 It is fully open source and contains no proprietary components.

-For specific needs, we also offer a flavor with only free-network sources (libre and self-hostable): Open-Meteo, Bright Sky (DWD) and Recosanté.
+For specific needs, we also offer a flavor with only free-network sources (libre and self-hostable): Open-Meteo, Pirate Weather, Bright Sky (DWD), Recosanté and ClimWeb (used by many African countries).

 Both flavors are signed with the same signature, so you can easily try/switch between both.